articles

 Lounge in Heathrow Terminal 5 Review.
 British Airways South

-There are three BA Business lounges in Heathrow Terminal 5.
+There are three British Airways Business lounges in Heathrow Terminal 5.
 This review is for the Business Class Lounge – South.
 It’s next to the First Class Lounge and the Concorde Room.
 It’s also a pain in the butt to get to!
-The lounge is big and very nicely designed.
-As with most BA Lounges, I wasn’t happy with the food!
-I took some lovely photos for this review.
-You’ll know exactly what to expect for your visit.

-All of the photos can be clicked and pop out into a slideshow.
+In this review, all of the photos can be clicked and pop out into a slideshow.

 What I Liked